samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

 ## System Design

 {: .notice--success}
-Further extension of functionality/code and more description of the code will be proivded if requested.
+Further description of the system design will be proivded if requested by readers.

-The complete system design of this project is illustrated by the following image.
+The complete system design and data flow of this project is illustrated by the following image.

 ![pipeline](/assets/images/pipeline_01.jpg){:height="100%" width="100%" .align-center}

-Each component of the syste will be explored in detail in the following sections.
+Each component of the system will be explored in detail in the following sections.

 ### Zookeeper and Kafka

+First, the Zookeeper and Kafka service are started as containers using docker images from Confluent.

 ```yml
 version: '3'